ReactionMamba: Generating Short & Long Human Reaction Sequences: Related work

 \section{Related work}

-\textbf{Single-Person Human Motion Synthesis}.
-Single-human motion synthesis has seen remarkable progress in recent years.
-To cite some examples, conditional VAEs~\cite{petrovich22temos, dabral2022mofusion} have been proposed to map textual descriptions to human motion.
-More recent approaches, such as EDGE~\cite{tseng2023edge} and Dancing to Music~\cite{lee2019dancing2music}, introduce frameworks for the generation of music-conditioned motion.
+\textbf{Single Subject Human Motion Synthesis}.
+Single subject motion synthesis has seen remarkable progress in recent years.
+To cite some examples, conditional VAE~\cite{petrovich22temos, dabral2022mofusion} have been proposed to map textual descriptions to human motion.
+More recent approaches, such as Editable Dance GEneration (EDGE),~\cite{tseng2023edge} and Dancing to Music~\cite{lee2019dancing2music}, introduce frameworks for the generation of music-conditioned motion.
 However, these methods often require additional conditions to effectively model emotional expressiveness.
 In addition, these approaches focus on the generation of single-human while ReactMamba learns the synchronization between two interacting individuals directly from one person’s motion, without the need for additional prompts or labels.